jakobvaa/trello-relative-due-date/src/README.md

 <h2 id='timeline'>Timeline View</h2>

-The DEFAULT VIEW is an information view of all the activities grouped into themes.
+The DEFAULT VIEW is an information view of all the activities (cards) grouped into themes (lists).

+The TIMELINE VIEW is a calendar view of all the activities (cards) grouped under their deadlines ( relative dates (in default template), actual dates (for an Event))

+To switch from DEFAULT VIEW to TIMELINE VIEW:
-The TIMELINE VIEW rearranges the activities in terms of their timing relative to the conference start, click the Timeline button on the toolbar (see picture) or click the Timeline button on any card.
+* click the Timeline button on the toolbar (to the right) or click the Timeline button (to the right) on any card.

-* To return to the Default View
+Top switch from TIMELINE VIEW to DEFAULT VIEW:
-* Click on any activity (card)
+* Click on any activity (card) in the timeline.

 ### Adjusting Timeline View

-View timing of activities for a specific role (adjusting roles – see labels)
+View timing of activities for a specific role (for adjusting roles – see labels)

 *	Click on role e.g. Finance Chair (FC)